Sharp energy decay rates for the damped wave equation on the torus via non-polynomial derivative bound conditions: Proof for -invariant , Theorem

 Then apply \eqref{wuestimate} to the final term to draw the desired conclusion. \end{proof}

 When $\sqrt{E}$ is small, the same multiplier method we used to prove case 1) of Proposition \ref{wideresolveprop} gives an estimate.
 This is the other piece of the argument that requires us to have control over the second derivative of $V$, as well as the first.
-This is also where we make use of $U(z) \geq \Vidz$. \begin{lemma} If $\sqrt{E} \leq \frac{1}{q(g(h))}$ and $W$ satisfies Assumptions \ref{widebadassumption} and \ref{wideinversebassumption} is true, recall $U(z)$ is an increasing function with $\Vidz \leq U(z) <\mu(\Sb^1)$ and from Lemma \ref{multiplierlem}
+This is also where we make use of $U(z) \geq \Vidz$. \begin{lemma} Recall $U(z)$ is an increasing function with $\Vidz \leq U(z) <\ed{\nu}\ed{((0,\max V))}$ and from Lemma \ref{multiplierlem}